 Do you know that my grandpa was never really healthy when he got back from the War?
 He had several heart attacks before the one that finally killed him.
 He was a cattle man.
 Grandma had to work most of her life, because of his ill health.
 But she NEVER complained.
 She did it happily.

 And you know, she never resented it either.
 She loved her husband.
 She never remarried, even though she had plenty of opportunities after he died.
 Because frankly, my grandma was a hottie! :) At age 55 she looked like a 25 year old, I kid you not.
-When I get the slide show my cousin put together, I will share some of her "pin up" pics she sent to my grandpa during the war.
+I would love to share some of her "pin up" pics she sent to my grandpa during the war, while she was in her 20s.
 Which, btw, that is another thing: They did not get married until he came home from the war.
 My grandma told him no, because she saw too many women marry for that monthly check, and then go and get pregnant by another man.
 Plus she only wanted "her Paul" when she could have him. :)

 All of her pregnancies were difficult for her.
 She weighed less at the end of them than at the beginning.
 Which could not have been much.
 She was so little.
 Little but mighty is a phrase that comes to mind with Grandma Sams. :) She was very fond of buttermilk.
 Buttermilk and celery were the only things she could eat while pregnant!!

-One thing I will NEVER forget about my grandma.
-She was a very firm breastfeeding advocate :) I fondly recall (now) all those times we were in public and my grandma totally embarrassed me by saying loudly (because she was fairly deaf) "Give that baby some titty!!"
+Another thing I loved about my grandma: She was a very firm believer in breastfeeding :) I fondly recall (now) all those times we were in public and my grandma totally embarrassed me by saying loudly (because she was fairly deaf) "Give that baby some titty!!"

 Ahh, my grandma.